BunkerSierra/WRO2025-FE-Repository/README.md

 ## General Vehicle Electrical Diagram:

+*You are about to see all the information contained in our [schemes](/schemes/README.md). folder.
+If you wish to only view the information from this specific section, you can access it directly via the hyperlink (with the exception of the updates for the Panama Open Championship).*

 ![DE-S25_bb](/schemes/DE-S25_bb.jpg)

 ***Specifications:*** The **Arduino MEGA** board is powered directly through the serial communication port of the **Raspberry Pi 4** computer.
 The Raspberry Pi, in turn, is powered by our **LM2596** voltage regulator, set to **5.1V** and **3A**.
 We adjusted the regulator to 5.1V because when set exactly to 5V, the Raspberry Pi would often experience power supply issues.